hso-esk/tls-diff-testing/README.md

 * A C++ framework and some Python scripts ("tls-diff-testing") for generating TLS test messages, stimulating the five TLS servers, and for analyzing and visualizing data.
-* Dockerfile, use docker to package & test
+* Dockerfile, use docker to package & test in docker container

 Please note: our software is evolving and is likely going to be subject to refactoring and restructuring.
 We cannot guarantee API stability in any form.